At a Glance

 Some tips for your application 🫡

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience in operational management, working with women in custody, or substance misuse support.
-Use specific examples to demonstrate your ability to manage staff and develop partnerships.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience in substance misuse support, operational management, or working with vulnerable populations.
+Use specific examples to demonstrate your impact in similar roles.

 How to prepare for a job interview at Women in Prison